bds134/Digital-History/modules/01-vsc-md-cli/lesson-vsc-md-cli.md

 >images `![alt text](path or url)"optional hover title"`

-The tricky part is providing valid file paths for local files and, less so, valid urls for web resources.
-I have create a document with [examples of paths and urls in Markdown](examples-links-markdown.md)
+The tricky part is providing valid file paths for local files and, less tricky, valid urls for web resources.

+For more info, see document with [examples of paths and urls in Markdown](examples-links-markdown.md)

 ### Code